 b = a[5] #=> IndexError: string index out of range

-E.9 Buffer Boundary Violation [HCB]
+6.8 Buffer Boundary Violation [HCB]

 This vulnerability is not applicable to Python because Python’s run-time checks the boundaries of arrays and raises an exception when an attempt is made to access beyond a boundary.

-E.10 Unchecked Array Indexing [XYZ]
+6.9 Unchecked Array Indexing [XYZ]

 This vulnerability is not applicable to Python because Python’s run-time checks the boundaries of arrays and raises an exception when an attempt is made to access beyond a boundary.

-E.11 Unchecked Array Copying [XYW]
+6.10 Unchecked Array Copying [XYW]

 This vulnerability is not applicable to Python because Python’s run-time checks the boundaries of arrays and raises an exception when an attempt is made to access beyond a boundary.

-E.12 Pointer Type Conversions [HFC]
+6.11 Pointer Type Conversions [HFC]

 This vulnerability is not applicable to Python because Python does not use pointers.

-E.13 Pointer Arithmetic [RVG]
+6.12 Pointer Arithmetic [RVG]

 This vulnerability is not applicable to Python because Python does not use pointers.

-E.14 Null Pointer Dereference [XYH]
+6.13 Null Pointer Dereference [XYH]

 This vulnerability is not applicable to Python because Python does not use pointers.

-E.15 Dangling Reference to Heap [XYK]
+6.14 Dangling Reference to Heap [XYK]

 This vulnerability is not applicable to Python because Python does not use pointers.
 Specifically, Python only uses namespaces to access objects therefore when an object is deallocated, any reference to it causes an exception to be raised.

-E.16 Arithmetic Wrap-around Error [FIF]
+6.15 Arithmetic Wrap-around Error [FIF]

-E.16.1 Applicability to language
+6.15.1 Applicability to language

 Operations on integers in Python cannot cause wrap-around errors because integers have no maximum size other than what the memory resources of the system can accommodate.